-The Three Stooges, the latest comedy brought to us by Peter and Bobby Farrelly, arrives in theaters today.
-The movie was directed by the Farrelly Brothers, who also co-wrote the screenplay with their Me, Myself and Irene collaborator, Mike Cerrone.
+The Three Stooges, shop the latest comedy brought to us by Peter and Bobby Farrelly, more about arrives in theaters today.
+The movie was directed by the Farrelly Brothers, mind who also co-wrote the screenplay with their Me, Myself and Irene collaborator, Mike Cerrone.

 The new comedy brings the mischievous trio of Larry, Moe and Curly into the 21st Century, where they wreak havoc in an orphanage and in the surrounding community, with their physical comedy and crazy antics.

 The film is the latest in a long line of comedies brought to us from the two brothers over the past two decades.
 Whether or not you’re looking forward to this latest venture, we at Screen Rant decided to compose a list of 5 must-see Farrelly Brothers films…

 Looking back, it’s easy to recognize the importance of a film like Dumb and Dumber.
 Yes, it was a lowbrow comedy, but it provided a great forum for both rising star Jim Carrey and its directors (the Farrelly Brothers).
 It was Jim Carrey’s third film that year (along with The Mask and Ace Ventura: Pet Detective) and helped cement his reputation as a young comedic talent.
 And now, nearly twenty years later, it looks like Carrey will soon be returning to the role.